torvalds/linux/Documentation/input/devices/xpad.rst

 =======================================================
-xpad - Linux USB driver for Xbox compatible controllers
+xpad - GNU/Linux USB driver for Xbox compatible controllers
 =======================================================

 This driver exposes all first-party and third-party Xbox compatible